Bartol Foundation Micro-Grants: Frequently Asked Questions!

 Are you an artist who has experience engaging community members to make creative work together?

-You may not formally call yourself a “teaching artist” but if your creative projects include working with a community to create something art-full, consider applying for the Bartol Foundation Teaching Artist Micro-Grant.
+You may not formally call yourself a teaching artist but if your creative projects include working with a community in ways that engages them as active art-makers, consider applying for the Bartol Foundation Teaching Artist Micro-Grant.

 This grant values an artist‘s creative work in which the community’s voice, input and perspectives inform, shape and create the project.